DEFEATING VITAMIN D DEFICIENCYStart application

 Where you come in

-We are looking for an external partner to develop a simple and economic method for people in MENA to check their vitamin D levels on a daily basis.
+We are looking for an external partner to develop a simple and economic method for people in MENA to check their vitamin D levels.
 We would also like our partner to create a simple, educational app which would store each user’s vitamin measurements and give daily advice from healthcare professionals, nutritionists and lifestyle influencers on improving vitamin D levels.

 Why it matters